michalmonday/xohw23-121/docs/setup_guide.md

 ### Potential issues with compilation
 I encountered [this issue](https://discuss.pynq.io/t/gordian-knot-make-gcc-multilib-vs-gcc-arm-linux-gnueabihf/2791/2) and [this issue](https://discuss.pynq.io/t/error-during-creation-of-pynq-sd-related-to-gcc-mb-build/3112).
 What helped was removing all files/folders from `PYNQ/sdcard/build/gcc-mb` except `.build` directory (hidden because it starts with a dot), note that these folders/files may only exist after the error happens (so don't try to delete them before encountering the same error).
 Then downloading [expat.2.4.1.tar.bz2](https://discuss.pynq.io/t/error-during-creation-of-pynq-sd-related-to-gcc-mb-build/3112) and [isl-0.20.tar.gz](http://mirror.sobukus.de/files/src/isl/) and placing them in `PYNQ/sdcard/build/gcc-mb/.build/tarballs/` directory.
 After that running make worked well.

-The compilation takes a lot of time, but eventually it should output the image file into `PYNQ/sdcard/output/ZC706/` directory.
+The compilation takes a lot of time (few hours), but eventually it should output the image file into `PYNQ/sdcard/output/ZC706/` directory.
 Then we can flash the SD card with the image file using a program like [Etcher](https://www.balena.io/etcher/) or [Rufus](https://rufus.ie).

 ## Create Vivado project
 For the PYNQ wrapper design itself (not for building SD card) we used 2020.1 Vivado (instead of 2020.2) because initially we started with 2.6 version of PYNQ.